syncfusion-content/wpf-docs/wpf/Diagram/BPMN-Shapes/BPMN-Expanded-Sub-Process.md

 ### Compensation

 Compensation is triggered when the operation is partially failed.
-To create a Compensation, you have to enable the [IsCompensationActivity](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.BpmnGroupViewModel.html#Syncfusion_UI_Xaml_Diagram_BpmnGroupViewModel_IsCompensationActivity) property of the BPMNGroupViewModel.
+To create a Compensation, you have to enable the [IsCompensationActivity](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.BpmnGroupViewModel.html#Syncfusion_UI_Xaml_Diagram_BpmnGroupViewModel_IsCompensationActivity) property of the [`BPMNGroupViewModel`](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.BpmnGroupViewModel.html).

 >Note: By default, the IsCompensationActivity property is False.